-Boxing and sports fans around the world are having to get used to the fact that COVID-19, or the coronavirus, is altering our very way of life.
+Boxing and sports fans worldwide have to get used to the fact that COVID-19, or the coronavirus, is altering our way of life.

 As the pandemic takes hold, every major sporting event is being monitored, potentially over the next few weeks and months.

-Professional combat has already been hit hard and fast, with only the imminent ShoBox card left standing after a spate of cancellations.
+Professional combat has already been hit hard and fast, with only the imminent ShoBox card left standing after several cancellations.

 Beyond this weekend, though, it could become a hell of a lot worse.

-Every single scheduled event is likely to be called off or postponed – at the very least.
+At the very least, every scheduled event will likely be called off or postponed.
 Fans could be set for a long time without the sport they love.

-Despite Frank Warren issuing a rebuttal to those who state the Daniel Dubois vs Joe Joyce card goes ahead as planned on April 11, the truth is it’s far too early to tell.
+Despite Frank Warren issuing a rebuttal to those who state the Daniel Dubois vs. Joe Joyce card goes ahead as planned on April 11, it’s far too early to tell.

 It all depends on how the coronavirus spreads and whether a vaccine or breakthrough can be found.

 Canelo still hasn’t announced his expected May 2 showdown in Las Vegas.
-And with growing concerns over the spread in Nevada, Golden Boy could be waiting it out until finally confirming.
+And with growing concerns over the spread in Nevada, Golden Boy could be waiting it out until finally confirmed.

 The Mexican superstar is in training, but it will only take one positive test from in and around his camp for the whole show to be scrapped.
 This is the case for every single boxing event around the world.

-With one of five of us expected to get COVID-19.
+One of five of us is expected to get COVID-19.
 That means the vast majority of anything currently planned is precarious.

-Late on Thursday, another two bouts fell foul to the disease after Top Rank made the decision to postpone Shakur Stevenson vs Miguel Marriaga and Mick Conlan’s St Patrick’s Day outing.
+Late on Thursday, another two bouts fell foul to the disease after Top Rank postponed Shakur Stevenson vs Miguel Marriaga and Mick Conlan’s St Patrick’s Day outing.